Travel Advice for Morocco

 If you require just a driver (or are fluent in Arabic) then we are able to provide a driver (non-English speaking) at a slightly cheaper rate.

 NB: we also provide a 24hr emergency telephone number for our Moroccan office for assistance outside normal office hours.
 All contact details are contained on your vouchers and printed itineraries.
-Please feel free to call this number once you are in Morocco, even if it is simply to check something on your itinerary out of hours; our duty manager will usually be able to call you back to save on the expense.
+Please feel free to text or Whatsapp this number once you are in Morocco, even if it is simply to check something on your itinerary out of hours.

 Great reading on this and all matters relating to living in Marrakech can be found in, 'The Voices of Marrakech' by Elias Canetti.